andramalmen/openlibrary-books/README.md

     npm run dev
 ``

-To build the project for production and eun it, run one the following commands:
+To build the project for production and run it, run one the following commands:

 ```
     npm run build